sen-leon/STM32-Microcontoller-Project/README.md

 - The respective LED should become brighter when the sensor is turned faster
 - If the sensor is within +/- 5 degrees of the zero value (see above), the respective LED should flash, otherwise it should light up continuously (for the human eye).
 - The program logic should be "interrupt-controlled"

+For more information, please refer to the documentation written in German [STM32_Kurzdokumentation_Leon_Senguen.pdf]